Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.

-They overcome on the basis of the victory of the Cross - by the power of the blood; and on the basis of the quality of their lives - the word of their testimony; and the depth of their commitment - they do not love their life even when faced with death.
-They are committed to the Lord, to the truth and to the battle, and are prepared to lay down their lives.
+The overcomers overcome the evil one on the basis of the victory of the Cross – by the power of the blood of the Lamb; and on the basis of the quality of their lives – the word of their testimony; and on the basis of their deep commitment – they do not love their life even when faced with death.
+They are committed to the Lord and to the truth, and they are prepared to lay down their lives for their cause.
 They do not waver; they do not withdraw.
 They take their stand in the power of the Lord and overcome the evil one.

 We should have a strong sense of urgency and a deep sense of the significance of growing strong.
 To wage battles effectively in the spiritual realm, we must be ready.
 The stronger and more mature we are, the more effective we will be in spiritual warfare and in overcoming the works of the evil one.

-We should learn to overcome the works of the evil one in our lives and the lives of others; we should also learn to be able to do so in relation to broader issues, such as those in church life.
-There are many problems among God’s people and in His work in the context of outworking in church life.
+There are many problems among God’s people and in the outworking of church life.
 Various trends present in church life grieve the heart of God.
 They hinder the work of the Spirit of God and give ground to the powers of darkness.

-How God’s people pray, and how strong they are to be able to pray effectively, will have a significant bearing on the major issues and trends in society.
-There are many people steeped in spiritual darkness and gripped by superstitious beliefs, idolatry, materialism, worldly philosophies, and the pleasures of the world.
+How God’s people pray, and how effective they are in prayer, will have a significant bearing on the major issues and trends in society.
+Many people are steeped in spiritual darkness and gripped by superstitious beliefs, idolatry, worldly philosophies, materialism, and the pleasures of the world.
 They are in deep bondage and deception, being blinded by the powers of darkness.
-If God’s people are strong, their witness and prayer can have a significant bearing on the spiritual state of such people.
+If God’s people are strong, their witness and prayer can have a significant bearing on the realities in the spiritual realm and the spiritual state of such people.
 They can help to remove hindrances and barriers, and facilitate the penetration of the gospel into their hearts.

 2 Corinthians 10:3-4